juristr/fabiangosebrink.github.io/_posts/2014-08-22-unit-of-work-and-the-repository-pattern-with-entity-framework-0-6-1.md

 	//...
 }</pre>

-&nbsp;

 With this you can build your own repositories and they are build up modular and are replacable in an easy way.

-&nbsp;

 Thats it.
 I think this is nice and smooth.
 I hope you can get along with it.
 Have fun.

-&nbsp;

-See <a href="http://www.asp.net/mvc/tutorials/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application" target="_blank">here</a> and <a href="http://codereview.stackexchange.com/questions/31822/unit-of-work-and-repository-design-pattern-implementation" target="_blank">here </a>for inspiration.

-See also <a title="ASP.NET MVC Architecture (Part III): Generic Repositories and UnitOfWork" href="http://offering.solutions/2014/07/01/asp-net-mvc-architecture-part-iii-generic-repositories-and-unitofwork/" target="_blank">here </a>for another related BlogEntry (when this Nuget was not released so far 😉 )

-&nbsp;

 Regards